When beginners first start learning trumpet, they commonly ask some of the questions we list below.

 The short answer is yes, but it will take a lot of time and effort on your part.

-Considering the number of resources these days around the web, from Youtube videos to websites like ours, where you have plenty of tips to start with, it’s easier to learn trumpet nowadays comparing to some years or decades ago.
+Considering the number of resources these days around the web, from Youtube videos to websites like ours, where you have plenty of tips to start with, it’s easier to learn trumpet nowadays compared to some years or decades ago.

 Despite that, the best way to learn how to play an instrument is still from an experienced player used to teach instruments to beginners, whether it’s at your school or from a private teacher.